- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 What are the fundamentals of Kanban?

 Kanban is about more than using cards to help manage just-in-time delivery.
 The Kanban framework is designed to help teams reduce bottlenecks, improve efficiencies, increase quality, and boost output.
-Kanban is based on four principles and six core practices.
+There are believed to be four foundational principles of Kanban.

 - Start with now.
 Focus on what you’re doing now.
 Fully understand the processes already in place, including what works and what doesn’t.